2011 NBA playoffs: First Round

-In Game 4 of their first round series against the Dallas Mavericks, the Portland Trail Blazers overcame a 23 point deficit to tie the series at 2.
+In Game 4 of their first round series against the Dallas Mavericks, the Portland Trail Blazers overcame a 23-point deficit to tie the series at 2.
 However, the Mavericks would go on to win the series in six games, giving the Trail Blazers their sixth consecutive first round series loss.
 They would not return to the playoffs until 2014.

 With their first round win over the Denver Nuggets, the Oklahoma City Thunder won their first playoff series since relocating from Seattle.
 This also marked the first playoff series win for Kevin Durant.

-With their first round sweep of the New York Knicks, the Boston Celtics swept a best-of-7 playoff series for the first time since winning the 1986 Eastern Conference Finals with a 4-game sweep of the Bucks; prior to the series win they had not swept a series overall since 1992, in Larry Bird's final season.
+With their first round sweep of the New York Knicks, the Boston Celtics swept a best–of–7 playoff series for the first time since winning the 1986 Eastern Conference finals with a 4–game sweep of the Bucks; prior to the series win they had not swept a series overall since 1992, in Larry Bird's final season.
 However, they lost to the Miami Heat in the conference semifinals.

 With their first round series victory over the Philadelphia 76ers, the Miami Heat won their first playoff series since 2006, when they last won the NBA Championship.
 It also marked the first playoff series win for Erik Spoelstra as a head coach.

 With their first round series win over the Indians Pacers, the Chicago Bulls won their first playoff series since 2007.

 In Game 6 of their first round series against the San Antonio Spurs, the Memphis Grizzlies followed up their first playoff win by winning their first playoff series.
-They became the fourth eighth seeded team to beat a top seeded team in the first round, and the second team to do so since the first round expanded to a best-of-seven format in 2003.
+They became the fourth eighth seeded team to beat a top seeded team in the first round, and the second team to do so since the first round expanded to a best–of–seven format in 2003.
 The Golden State Warriors were the most recent team to accomplish this feat.

 With their series loss to the Atlanta Hawks, the Orlando Magic became the first team coached by Stan Van Gundy to lose a first round playoff series.

 For the first time since the current NBA Playoff format was introduced in 2003, no first-round series was pushed to a Game 7.

-Conference Semifinals
+Conference semifinals

 The Los Angeles Lakers and the Dallas Mavericks met in the playoffs for the first time since 1988.
-It also marked the first and only postseason meeting between Kobe Bryant and Dirk Nowitzki.
+It also marked the lone postseason meeting that Kobe Bryant and Dirk Nowitzki would ever have.
 The series was extremely notable for the following reasons.